 - For holidays not listed above, normal weekday bike rules apply when a weekday schedule is running, and normal weekend bike rules apply when a weekend schedule is running.

-Bicycles are not permitted on special event days, including but not limited to: major NYC parades, Belmont trains (including Belmont Stakes Day), and Mets-Willets Point events.
+Bicycles are not permitted on special event days, including but not limited to: major NYC parades, on Belmont Park trains, and at Mets-Willets Point during events.

 - Bicycle riding on platforms or in other station areas is prohibited.

 - Bicycles are not to be taken on escalators.